bookofproofs/bookofproofs.github.io/_sources/history/20th-century/calderon.md

 * He was able to get a job in the Institute of Mathematics at the University of Buenos Aires and began research in mathematics under the supervision of Alberto González Domínguez.
 * In 1948 Antoni Zygmund visited the University of Buenos Aires and began to discuss various problems with Calderón.
 * Zygmund posed Calderón a question and the puzzled Calderón replied that the answer was contained in Zygmund's own book 'Trigonometric Series'.
+* Zygmund disagreed: what transpired was that Calderón only ever read the statements of the results, preferring to give his own reasoning and proofs...
 * This originality was to be the hallmark of Calderón's work in the years to follow.
 * This seminar was attended by González Domínguez, Calderón, Mischa Cotlar, and three other young Argentine mathematicians.
 * Finally, he interrupted Calderón abruptly to ask where had read the material he was presenting, and a bewildered Calderón answered that be had read it in Zygmund's book.